 No adverse impact on the scenic quality of Warringah's coastal bushland is expected to result from the non-compliant component of the proposed development, as the site is located in the Dee Why Town Centre.
-Levels 7 and 8 are nestled around existing and new urban development and pose no threat to existing views to or from neighbouring properties due to the location and size of surrounding buildings.
+Level 7 is nestled around existing and new urban development and poses no threat to existing views to or from neighbouring properties due to the location and size of surrounding buildings.